Cyverneon/Cyverneon/README.md

 Hello, I'm cyvern :)
-- game dev student specialising in programming
+- I'm a game dev student specializing in programming
-- i've made games in unreal and unity
+- I've made games in unreal, unity and godot
-- mainly experience with c++ but I've also worked with c# and python
-- i also really like rain world lol
+- I know c++, c#, python, godot gdscript and unreal blueprints

 <!---
 Cyverneon/Cyverneon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.